pphilippos/simodense/README.md

 - In order to run the simulations, [Icarus Verilog](https://steveicarus.github.io/iverilog/) is the main requirement for running the provided examples (tested with version 11.0 (stable) (v11_0)).
 For the debugging functionality through waveforms, a waveform viewer is recommended, such as [GTKWave Analyzer](http://gtkwave.sourceforge.net/) (tested on version 3.3.108).

+- For experimentation on a Xilinx FPGA, the freely-available Webpack version of [Vivado](https://www.xilinx.com/support/download.html) is enough, given that your FPGA board is mentioned in the release notes (see [here](https://www.xilinx.com/support/documents/sw_manuals/xilinx2022_2/ug973-vivado-release-notes-install-license.pdf)).

 - For software development for the softcore, we need to install the [RISC-V GNU Compiler Toolchain](https://github.com/riscv/riscv-gnu-toolchain), and modify it for supporting the custom SIMD instructions for inline assembly.
 Note that for simply testing that simulator works there already is a sample binary at ``RTL_and_simulation`` by default.

 First we fetch the code using the bash command (6.65GB of data, about 10GB after compilation):